rwsite/updatepulse-server/integration/docs/packages.md

 ```

 **Description**
-Fired after filtering the information of the package retrieved from the Remote Repository Service.
+Fired after filtering the information of the package retrieved from the Version Control System.
 Fired during client update API request.

 **Parameters**